bnylund/rocketsocket/readme.md

 }
 ```

-For RCON usage, under AppData\Roaming\bakkesmod\bakkesmod\bakkesmodsdk\bakkes_patchplugin.py
+For RCON usage, firstly, check under AppData\Roaming\bakkesmod\bakkesmod\bakkesmodsdk\bakkes_patchplugin.py
-will show how bakkesmod uses the socket to install a new plugin.
+for an example showing how bakkesmod uses the socket to install a new plugin.

-The commands in the example below, and any other commands you wish to be used must be added to the allowed commands file under AppData\Roaming\bakkesmod\bakkesmod\data\rcon_commands.cfg
+Any commands you wish to use through RCON connection, must be added to the allowed commands file under:
+AppData\Roaming\bakkesmod\bakkesmod\data\rcon_commands.cfg

 example for RCON commands: